starchturrets/shipnamegenerator/README.md

 # shipnamegenerator
-A webapp for creating couple names.
-Currently hosted on [here](https://quirky-hodgkin-474a61.netlify.com/).
+A simple webapp for creating couple names.
+Currently hosted on [netlify](https://quirky-hodgkin-474a61.netlify.com/).
+No webpack, no fancy build steps, just vanilla JavaScript and CSS.